Lights guide for modems with multiple status lights

 Firmware is the built-in software that makes your modem work.
 Occasional updates are needed to add new features, fix bugs, and keep the modem running its best.
 When a firmware update is being installed automatically, you'll see the power light blink to show the update is in progress.
 This most often happens in the middle of the night.

-The WAN light will be solid GREEN to indicate a good connection from the Quantum Fiber network terminal (ONT) to your modem.
+Good connection between the Quantum Fiber network terminal (ONT) and your modem.

-WAN light RED: There is a connection error that will need attention from a technician.
+There's a connection error and you'll need help from a technician.

 LAN or Ethernet lights